The

 To trade her tawdry treasure for an all-important flask.

-Now, in these pre-dawn moments, she furtively walks the street;
+Now, in these pre-dawn moments, she furtively walks the

 Glad there are no other people up at that hour to meet.